 Otsukuri and Sashimi are the same thing or different ?

-when it comes to traditional Japanese cuisine, Sashimi (刺身), or sliced raw fish, is one of the essential dishes.
+when it comes to traditional Japanese cuisine, Sashimi (刺身), the sliced raw fish is one of the essential dishes that represents Japan.

 In fact, if you have a traditional Japanese course dinner called “Kaiseki Ryori (会席料理)” at a traditional Japanese restaurant called “Ryotei (料亭)”, the course dinner usually includes a raw fish slice plate because it is one of the basic menus of Kaiseki Ryori called “Ichiju-Sansai (一汁三菜 : one soup and three side dishes)”.